openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 :  A set of one or more claims about a subject made by a Credential Issuer.
 This definition of a term "credential" in this specification is different from that in [@!OpenID.Core].

 Verifiable Credential (VC):
-:  A tamper-evident credential that has authorship of the Issuer that can be cryptographically verified.
+:  An Issuer-signed Credential whose authenticity can be cryptographically verified.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

 W3C Verifiable Credential:
 :  A Verifiable Credential compliant to the [@VC_DATA] specification.

 Presentation:
-:  Data derived from one or more Verifiable Credentials that can be from the same or different issuers that is shared with a specific verifier.
+:  Data that is shared with a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different issuers.

 Verifiable Presentation (VP):
-:  A tamper-evident presentation that has authorship of the Holder that can be cryptographically verified to provide Cryptographic Holder Binding.
+:  A Holder-signed Credential whose authenticity can be cryptographically verified to provide Cryptographic Holder Binding.
 Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA], [@ISO.18013-5] and [@Hyperledger.Indy] (AnonCreds).

 W3C Verifiable Presentation:
 :  A Verifiable Presentations compliant to the [@VC_DATA] specification.